Vladislav123-hue/Project1/README.md

 ![Alt text](/assets/images/icons.png)

 Icons are sourced from the FontAwesome Icon library and implemented using the <i> tag as classes.
-This approach allows for easy customization through additional classes or IDs.
-Bootstrap classes were frequently used to maintain a consistent and responsive design.
-The icons are featured in the footer for social media links, enhancing navigation and accessibility.

 ## Features